edgexfoundry/edgex-docs/docs_src/design/adr/0005-Service-Self-Config.md

 - --configProvider or -cp (the configuration provider location URL)
 - --overwrite or -o (overwrite the configuration in the configuration provider)
 - --file or -f (the configuration filename - configuration.toml is used by default if the configuration filename is not provided)
-- --profile or -p (the name of a sub directory in which the profile-specific configuration file is found.
-This is either the sub directory of ./res directory by default or the sub directory of the confdir directory when specified )
+- --profile or -p (the name of a sub directory in the configuration directory in which a profile-specific configuration file is found.
+This has no default.
+If not specified, the configuration file is read from the configuration directory)
 - --confdir or -c (the directory where the configuration file is found - ./res is used by default if the confdir is not specified, where "." is the convention on Linux/Unix/MacOS which means current directory)
 - --registry or -r (string indicating use of the registry)